 When designing a site, ensure that mobile is the priority and feeds the desktop version, not the other way round.

 This tip is quite simple.
-All small businesses need to be on listing sites such as Google My Business, Yelp, and any others that are relevant to your industry.
+All small businesses need to be on listing sites such as Google My Business, Yelp, and any others that are relevant to your industry, and this is something that a digital marketing agency in Kent can help you with.
 Google My Business is especially important, with a trend for people searching for businesses local to them.
 The local listings appear at the top of Google search results.

 A quick search for “plumbers near me” produces a list like the screenshot below.
 It is imperative to be a part of such listings.